Your little “Who” is growing up faster than you ever thought possible, and school is just around the corner. YIKES!

 - How many altogether?

-Then let her group all those fun fuzzies back together in this nifty toy and craft storage container.
+Then let her group all those fun fuzzies back together in a nifty toy and craft storage container.
 (Yes, Mom, lucky for you, cleaning up is a way to learn grouping!)

 Do you have any extra holiday jelly beans lying around the house?
 Put them to good use with these great sorting activities ideas.